Keys78/lendsqr-fe-test/README.md

 - BASE_URL `REACT_APP_USERS_API_URL` for API_endpoints was stored in the `.env` file and assessed in the `features` folder

 ## Challenges and Hows
-- User account status
+#### User account status
-  The users account status wasn't amongst that data return by the users endpoint -
+-The users account status wasn't amongst that data return by the users endpoint -
 ```javascript
 I worked around this by getting the difference in years between the user `createdAt` and `lastActiveDate` and
 setting defined age range for params like so --